I-SumitDabral/image_cleaner_cli/README.md

 ## ✅ Features

-- 🔍 Detect unused images in your Flutter project's `assets/` folder
+- 🔍 Detect unused images in your Flutter project's `assets/` folder by default (e.g., running `image_cleaner_cli example` will only check `assets/`).
+If `assets/` doesn't exist, it will check `images/`.
+To scan a custom folder, pass its relative path as an argument.
 - 🧪 **Dry-run mode** (`--dry-run`) to preview without deleting
 - 🌐 Automatically launches a **local interactive HTML preview**
 - 🗑️ Delete selected images directly via the browser UI